evildmp/BrachioGraph/docs/how-to/calibrate.rst

         [144, 2070],
     ]

 The first values are different angles of the motor.
 The second values are the corresponding pulse-widths.
-(If you use these in the :ref:`provided Jupyter Notebook`, you will see that the curve is not linear.)
+(If you use these in the :ref:`provided Jupyter Notebook <visualise-servo-behaviour>`, you will see that the curve is not linear.)

 Servo motors' horns generally attach in positions with 18˚ (for smaller motors with 20 splines) or 14.4˚ (larger motors with 25 splines) between each one, a property we can make use of.